Byzantine Architecture – A Quick Overview

 After struggling and defeating the Eastern and western Caesars, Constantine was the sole ruler of the united Roman Empire in which he has given Christianity equal rights with other religions.

 During the early periods, there was no particular architecture for the churches.
 The Christian disciples were gathering at Roman houses for congregations.
 Then these houses were converted for the use of such congregations.
 And whenever there was a Mass congregation when Paul visited them, a suitable hall was rented for their activities.

 Constantine selected the Greek city of Byzantium and built new Christian capital called Constantinople with new administrative buildings and churches.
-As Christianity was considered as an official state religion and the growth of large communal gatherings, there was a necessity of a building type to be developed both functionally and symbolically.
+As Christianity was considered an official state religion and the growth of large communal gatherings, there was a necessity for a building type to be developed both functionally and symbolically.

 Building types selected by the church officials